-Where priority is claimed on Disability / Medical Grounds, the applicant shall submit a Medical report specifying the nature of the medical condition or disability, outlining if the condition is degenerative and how their overall medical condition impacts on their housing requirements.
 The Council may also have regard to the Report from the Council's relevant authorised Officer appointed to carry out housing investigations for the allocation of Local Authority dwellings.

-In addition, the Council, in considering the awarding of a priority claimed on Medical Grounds, may seek a recommendation from a medical practitioner appointed by the Council or reserves the right to request a report from the applicant's Consultant.
+The Council, in considering the awarding of a priority claimed on Medical Grounds, may seek a recommendation from a medical practitioner appointed by the Council or reserves the right to request an updated HMD-Form 1 from the applicant.